TIMEDOORS OF THE GODS

 7: IN THE KITCHEN OF THE GODS

-Now I'm lying with a woman in one of the commune's public window-beds.
+Now I'm lying next to a goddess--or another mortal trainee like me?--on one of the commune's public window-beds.
 We're looking out on the ravine below, where students walk by.
 The commune is a mixture of my parents' bedroom and City College's old loan office.
 My friend beside me points excitedly at a child who passes by on the path below.
 She's maybe twelve and looks like Little Red Riding Hood.
 I've seen her before.
 She has a nice aura, but is always silent.
-The woman with me says "I feel a weird attraction toward her..."
-She leaps off the bed and runs down and invites the kid to join our commune!

-NOTES TOWARD THAT ANSWER
+NOTES TOWARD AN ANSWER

 Something like... silence.